MicrosoftDocs/learn/learn-pr/azure/improve-sign-in-security-authenticator/includes/3-exercise.md

 Before enabling a registration campaign, make sure prerequisites are complete.
 You need to enable your users to use Microsoft Authenticator for authentication.

 > [!NOTE]
 > This exercise assumes you already have an organization set up, with a user group for your remote workers.
-You can learn how to set up your organization in the [Create Azure users and groups in Microsoft Entra ID](/training/modules/create-users-and-groups-in-azure-active-directory/) module.
+You can learn how to set up your organization in the [Manage users and groups in Microsoft Entra ID](/training/modules/manage-users-and-groups-in-aady/) module.

 1. In the [Azure portal](https://portal.azure.com), search for and select **Microsoft Entra ID**.
 1. In the Microsoft Entra admin center, select **Security** > **Authentication methods** > **Policies**.